“If you think it’s hard to meet new people, try picking up the wrong golf ball.”

 Whether it’s kickball, dodgeball, softball, or Quidditch (yes, from Harry Potter), there are leagues out there to serve your wildest imagination.
 Oh, and did we mention many of these leagues have bar specials after the games for some liquid encouragement?

-At this point you have two choices; try something new outside of your comfort zone or laugh at the fact that thousands of people play Quidditch every week while you refresh Facebook screen one more time.
+At this point you have two choices; try something new outside of your comfort zone and meet your new best friend or laugh at the fact that thousands of people play Quidditch every week while you refresh Facebook screen one more time.
 It’s your call.